Reynault/ACL_2019_Zelpop/doc/first_sprint/report/report.md

 ###Running th game

-- To lunch the execution you need to access the start folder which contains tha main after that all you have to do is enjoy the game.
+- To execute the game you need to access the start folder which contains the main.

 ##Execute Using the JAR file